This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

-For more about manually deploying a vSocket with the Cato installation script, see Configuring an Azure vSocket Site.
+For more about manually deploying a vSocket with the Cato installation script, see Deploying an Azure vSocket Site Manually.

 -